tap349/tap349.github.io/_posts/2017-05-25-react-native-ios.md

 > Since this is using Cocopods you need to use the workspace instead for
 > everything to get resolved correctly.

-see also the tip `(how to) build project in Xcode` on why to open workspace rather than a project.
+see also the tip `(how to) build application in Xcode` on why to open workspace rather than a project when building application in Xcode.

 still library might be really missing - in case you haven't linked it or automatic linking by `react-native link` failed.